MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/add-data-power-query.md

 * **Lookup Values**: High confidence in semantic match between source and destination, but at least one record in the source contains a value not present in the lookup value set by the destination column.

 If an [error message about permissions](/powerapps/maker/data-platform/troubleshoot-power-query-issues) appears, contact your administrator.

+Suggestions for table selection and column mapping are provided by a solution that might be unavailable in a specific Power Platform environment.
+If this solution can't be detected, suggestions for table selection and column mapping aren't provided by the system.
+However, you can continue to proceed manually.